Chlorpheniramine and codeine polistirex (Oral)

 Codeine polistirex is a narcotic cough suppressant.
 It acts directly on the cough center in the brain to prevent a cough.
 Chlorpheniramine polistirex is an antihistamine that treats or prevents the symptoms of an allergy.

 When codeine polistirex is used for a long time, it may become habit-forming.
 This could cause mental or physical dependence.
 Physical dependence may lead to unwanted withdrawal effects if codeine is stopped suddenly.
+However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.
 Talk to your doctor if you have questions.

 Although appropriate studies on the relationship of age to the effects of codeine and chlorpheniramine combination have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
-However, elderly patients are more likely to develop age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving chlorpheniramine and codeine polistirex.
+However, elderly patients are more likely to develop age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving this medicine.

 Interactions with Medicines